pingidentity/pingidentity-devops-getting-started/docs/release-notes/relnotes-2108.md

 ### Enhancements

 - **Documentation**
-    - Overview of a DevOps [operating pattern](../deployment/managePingFederate.md) that walks through persisting admin console changes while delivering server files from a GitHub profile.
     - Our DevOps documentation now supports both light and dark modes.
 Toggle between the two by clicking the icon in the top navigation bar.

 - **Docker Images**